scottslowe/lowescott.github.io/_posts/2006-02-04-brief-thoughts-on-virtual-server-2005.md

 Here are my thoughts regarding Virtual Server 2005, in no particular order:

 * First of all, I don't like web-based interfaces.
-I just dont.
+I just don't.
 I'd rather have a traditional application any day of the week.

 * If you absolutely _must_ use a web-based interface, at least make it browser- and platform-independent.
 The Virtual Server 2005 interface uses ActiveX controls, which means you must use Internet Explorer on Windows.